nodejs/node/doc/api/buffer.markdown

 * Return: {Number} The offset plus the number of written bytes

 Writes `value` to the Buffer at the specified `offset`.
 The `value` should be a valid signed 8-bit integer.
-Behavior is unspecified if `value` is anything other than a signed 8-bit integer.
+Behavior is not defined when `value` is anything other than a signed 8-bit integer.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means